 Most Affordable Neighborhoods in Philadelphia, PA

-Some of the cheapest neighborhoods in Philadelphia are Northeast Philadelphia, Germantown, and Northwest Philadelphia/Manayunk.
+Some of the cheapest neighborhoods in Philadelphia are Olney, Tioga-Nicetown, and East Parkside.
 These neighborhoods offer some of the lowest rent prices in Philadelphia, making them ideal for renters on a budget.
-As of April 23, 2025, the average rent in Philadelphia is $1,736, which is 0.4% lower than last year.
+As of October 8, 2025, the average rent in Philadelphia is $1,732, which is 1.1% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent